Ngonal/IT-Lab-Portfolio/Layer 1 - Physical/README.md

 -
 ## Common Commands
 ### Cisco IOS / IOS XE
-- **(no) shutdown** - administratively enables or disables the interface at Layer 1
+- **`(no) shutdown`**
+Changes the administrative state of an interface. `shutdown` disables the interface, placing it in `administratively down` status and preventing any Layer 1 or Layer 2 activity. `no shutdown` enables the interface, allowing it to attempt link establishment.
-- **show ip interface brief** - displays the status of all Routed ports and Switchports
+- **`show ip interface brief`**
-- **show interface status** - displays the status of all Switchports
+Displays a concise summary of all interfaces configured for IP routing, including their IP addresses, status, and protocol state.
+Useful for quickly identifying which Layer 3 interfaces are operationally up or down.
+- **`show interfaces status`**
+Provides a high-level overview of all switchports, including VLAN membership, duplex and speed settings, link status, and whether the port is in an errdisabled state.
+Primarily used on access layer switches for Layer 1 and Layer 2 verification.
 ### Juniper Junos OS
 -
 ### Fortinet FortiOS